Repositories

 Local vs Remote

 In the Git Basics lesson, you created a repository on your computer.
-That is a local repo — it lives on your machine, tracks your changes, and nobody else can see it.
+That is a local repository, or repo.
+It lives on your machine, tracks your changes, and nobody else can see it.

-A remote repository is a copy that lives on a server somewhere on the internet.
+A remote repo is a version of the repository that lives on a server somewhere on the internet.
 This is where collaboration happens, where backups live, and where deployment starts.
 When you "push" your code, you are sending your commits from local to remote.
 When you "pull," you are bringing changes from remote to local.

 You can work entirely offline with a local repo.
 The remote is for sharing, backing up, and deploying.
-Most developers push to a remote at least once a day — often much more.
+Most developers push to a remote at least once a day, often much more.
+There is no reason not to.

 Cloning

-When you want to work on an existing project, you clone it. git clone <url> downloads the entire repository — every file, every commit, the complete history — to your computer.
+When you want to work on an existing project that lives only in a remote repo, you clone it. git clone <url> downloads the entire repository (every file, every commit, the complete history) to your computer.

 This is how you get started with other people's code.
 Found an interesting open source project?
 Clone it.
 Your team started a new repo?
 Clone it.
 You want to explore how a tool was built?
 Clone it.